-When you call us about a potential business valuation, we will chat briefly about the following in order to provide you an estimate of the costs and timing involved (do not send email answers to the below to us- it will be much more effective for us to pursue a full discussion with you on the phone):
+When you call us about a potential business valuation, we will chat briefly about the following in order to provide you an estimate of the costs and timing involved (do not send email answers to the below to us- a phone discussion is much more effective):

 > Purpose of the business valuation (e.g., estate, gift, purchase or sale, divorce, shareholder dispute, business damages, etc.).

 > Parties involved (if the matter is litigation-related it will also be necessary for us to do a conflict check).